Italian Wedding Meatball Soup

 I had my first Italian Wedding Soup at a restaurant MANY years ago.
 It was SO good that I started searching for a good recipe for it.
-This was before the era of Pinterest and the large scale of blogging sites that exist today.
+This was before the era of Pinterest and the large-scale blogging sites that exist today.

 Save This Recipe Form